Saturday, January 25, 2025

 5. Developed Microphotography, direct photography through the microscope.

-Anthrax and Koch's Postulates:
+Anthrax and Koch's Postulates: - see the bacteriology section, above.

 Cholera:

 The credit for identifying the cholera toxins and defining their properties went to Dr. Shambhu Nath Dey of Medical Collage of Calcutta.
-In 1959, he published his research paper in the journal the Nature, and described an endotoxin and another toxin- exotoxin of cholera.
+In 1959, he published his research paper in the journal Nature and described an endotoxin and another toxin- exotoxin of cholera.
 Endotoxin is heat labile and produces severe watery diarrhea and hyponatremia and death.
-Endotoxin activatates of the enzyme Adenyl cyclase which activates cyclic AMP.
+Endotoxin activates the enzyme Adenyl cyclase which activates cyclic AMP.
 Cyclic AMP opens the pores of enterocytes of the entire small intestine, and the plasma of the blood is depleted rapidly and produces vasomotor collapse and death.
 The exotoxin is heat table, antigenic and has no enzymatic properties.

 Tuberculosis: